vdarkobar/NextCloud/README.md

 ```
     CNAME | cloud | @ (or example.com)
 ```
-docker-compose.yml predefined to use: cloud.$DOMAINAME
+*docker-compose file predefined to use subdomain: cloud*

 ---